Still, every store has hidden secrets to getting the most bang for your buck – even Whole Foods!

 - Review the Deals of the Month.

 - Review the Sprouts weekly ad.
-Note any overlap between the coupons, rebates, monthly deals and weekly ad.
+Note any overlap between the coupons, rebates, monthly deals, and weekly ads.

 - Shop according to my list and save money!